Thrillerninja/Karteikartensystem/lib/googletest/docs/faq.md

 generate an "undefined reference" linker error.
 The fact that "it used to work" doesn't mean it's valid.
 It just means that you were lucky. :-)

-If the declaration of the static data member is `constexpr` then it is implicitly an `inline` definition, and a separate definition in `foo.cc` is not
+If the declaration of the static times_correct member is `constexpr` then it is implicitly an `inline` definition, and a separate definition in `foo.cc` is not
 needed: